Overview

 BUSINESS CONTINUITY PLAN

-Our Firm has developed a Business Continuity Plan to address how our Firm will respond to events that significantly
+Our Firm has developed a Business Continuity Plan to address how our Firm will respond to events that significantly disrupt

-disrupt the operation of our business.
-Since the timing and impact of disasters and disruptions are unpredictable,
+the operation of our business.
+Since the timing and impact of disasters and disruptions are unpredictable, our Firm will be

-our Firm will be flexible in responding to current events as they occur.
+flexible in responding to current events as they occur.

-After a significant business disruption, our Firm plans to quickly recover and resume business operations and
+After a significant business disruption, our Firm plans to quickly recover and resume business operations and respond by

 Our Firm’s business continuity plan addresses: data back-up and recovery; all mission critical systems; financial and